Their profile remains on our site to acknowledge their contribution to our organisation.

 Pam is a highly experienced consultant, researcher and senior executive.
 Prior to her work as a consultant, Pam led QICSA, a not-for-profit accreditation and quality improvement organisation, up to and including its merger to become part of Quality Innovation Performance (QIP).
 Pam subsequently oversaw QIP’s Victorian review and accreditation programs across many quality frameworks including the Quality Improvement Council Standards, Australian Service Excellence Standards, Victorian Human Services Standards, National Safety and Quality Health Service Standards, National Standards for Mental Health Services, Rainbow Tick Standards and others.

 Pam has extensive experience in quality improvement and organisational development.
-She has led a range of Lirata’s strategic planning, organisational review, change management and systems development projects for clients as diverse as WEstjustice, Domestic Violence Victoria, Foundation House and Anchor Inc. Pam has excellent skills in applying the principles of good governance across diverse organisational types and settings, optimising strategic positioning, and developing highly effective workplace systems.
+She led a range of Lirata’s strategic planning, organisational review, change management and systems development projects for clients as diverse as WEstjustice, Domestic Violence Victoria, Foundation House and Anchor Inc.